smu160/smu160.github.io/content/posts/homomorphism-inverse-to-inverse.md

 title = 'Homomorphism Inverse to Inverse' date = 2021-01-13
 draft = false
-summary = "A beautiful proof and elegant proof covered in Abstract Algebra." author = "Saveliy Yusufov" math = "katex" disableShare = false
+summary = "An elegant proof from Abstract Algebra showing that group homomorphisms preserve inverses." description = "A proof that group homomorphisms map identity to identity and inverses to inverses, fundamental results in abstract algebra." author = "Saveliy Yusufov" math = "katex" disableShare = false